Nursery Street from Sixth Street to Lakefield Drive

 Project notification

-Property owners and occupants adjacent to a planned sidewalk and in surrounding neighbourhoods will be contacted in the calendar year before the year construction is scheduled to begin, and again before sidewalk construction begins.
-If major changes are proposed, the City will contact property owners directly.
+Property owners and occupants adjacent to a planned sidewalk and in surrounding neighbourhoods will be contacted in the calendar year before that year's construction is scheduled to begin, and again before sidewalk construction begins.
+If major changes are proposed, we will contact property owners directly.
 For instance, if a sidewalk project requires all the space within the City right-of-way, private features such as landscaping and retaining walls may need to be relocated back onto private property.

 Did you know?

-- New sidewalks will be funded from the City’s existing capital reserves and don’t require any additional funding from taxpayers.
+- New sidewalks will be funded from our existing capital reserves and don’t require any additional funding from taxpayers.

 - When construction requires removal of a tree, at least one replacement tree is planted in an appropriate location.
 The number of replacement trees planted depends on the size and species of the tree removed.